 (2) The amount by which a reimbursement exceeds the actual incurred expense shall be counted as income.
 However, reimbursements shall not be considered to exceed the actual expenses, unless the provider or the assistance group indicates the amount is excessive.

-(I) Money received in the form of a nonrecurring lump-sum payment, including, but not limited to, income tax refunds, rebates, or credits; retroactive lump-sum social security, SSI, public assistance, railroad retirement pension, the learning, earning and parenting (LEAP) program enrollment bonus payment, or other payment; retroactive lump-sum insurance settlements; refunds of security deposits on rental property or utilities; or prevention, retention and contingency (PRC) payments made to divert an assistance group from becoming dependent on cash assistance if the payment is not defined as assistance.
+(H) Money received in the form of a nonrecurring lump-sum payment, including, but not limited to, income tax refunds, rebates, or credits; retroactive lump-sum social security, SSI, public assistance, railroad retirement pension, the learning, earning and parenting (LEAP) program enrollment bonus payment, or other payment; retroactive lump-sum insurance settlements; refunds of security deposits on rental property or utilities; medical loss ratio rebates afforded under the Patient Protection and Affordable Care Act of 2010, Pub.
+L. No. 111-148 (03/2010); or prevention, retention and contingency (PRC) payments made to divert an assistance group from becoming dependent on cash assistance if the payment is not defined as assistance.
 Temporary assistance for needy families (TANF) non-recurrent, short term benefits are defined in 45 CFR 260.31(b)(1) (revised October 1, 2001).
 These payments shall be counted as resources in the month received, unless specifically excluded from consideration as a resource by other federal laws.

 (2) Costs of self-employment